 First, we entered into Seagreen 1, a major fixed-bottom offshore wind project in the United Kingdom.
 Featuring a generating capacity of up to 1,500 megawatts, the facility will cover the energy needs of around 1 million U.K. homes and will be one of Scotland’s largest offshore wind farms.
 With this ambitious project, which is scheduled to start up in 2022, TotalEnergies has moved up a gear in fixed-bottom offshore wind.

-We have also signed three agreements to develop floating offshore wind projects in the United Kingdom (100 MW), South Korea (up to 2,000 MW) and France (30 MW), positioning the Group as a pioneer in this high-potential market.
+We have also signed three agreements to develop floating offshore wind projects in the United Kingdom (100 MW), South Korea (up to 2,000 MW) and France (30 MW), positioning the Company as a pioneer in this high-potential market.

 3. Distributed power generation solutions